PrimerAI/primer_quicksilver/.github/pull_request_template.md

 **(Edit this)** *Describe the goal of this PR.*

+*Describe any design decisions and architectural choices you made, to help the reviewer understand what's been built.*

 *Include links to any related Jira issues.
 Don't forget to include their keys in the PR's title.*